 The license to these plans cannot be transferred to anyone.

-Are the blueprints sealed by an architect or engineer?
+Are the plans sealed by an architect or engineer?

-The construction drawings will not be sealed by an architect or engineer.
-In some instances building officials require the drawings to be reviewed and sealed by a professional architect or engineer licensed in the state in which the structure is to be built.
-In this situation, you will need to take your plans to someone locally.
+The drawings will not be sealed by an architect or engineer.
+In some instances, building officials require the drawings to be reviewed and sealed by an architect or engineer licensed in the state in which the structure is to be built.
+In this case you would need to take the drawings to somebody locally for this service.
 A copyright release is available for such instances.